 I’ve read all five of Rick Riordan’s “Percy Jackson” novels.
 They’re aimed at older kids/younger teens, and as I’m the father of 12, 10 and 7-year-old boys, they are right in our territory.
 Daniel, the eldest, has read them all; I recently read the first book out loud to all three of them.
 Jonno, the youngest, struggled a little to stay focussed, but did pretty well.

 In the book, Percy is twelve years old when he discovers that he is a half-blood — half human, half god, the son of Poseidon.
 Events spiral out of his control, and he ends up at a summer-camp for half-bloods where he is very much the new boy: something of an outcast, not taken very seriously and bullied dangerously by other campers — especially Clarisse, a daughter of Ares, god of war.
 Percy’s situation becomes better when some of his water-related powers become apparent.
 He is then commissioned by the camp director, Dionysus, and guided by a prophecy from The Oracle, to try to obtain Zeus’s stolen Master Lightning Bolt from Hades, who is assumed to have stolen it.
 This is made harder because Zeus thinks that Percy himself stole the bolt in service of his father, and Hades thinks Percy stole his Helm of Darkness.
 The visit to Hades entails travelling across America from New York to Los Angeles (where else would the entrance to the Underworld be?).
 In this, Percy is accompanied by an ineffectual but faithful satyr called Grover, and also by a rather older camper, Annabeth, who is initially dismissive of him but who becomes a firm friend.
-Along the way they are hindered by Ares, the god of war, and it eventually becomes apparent that he was involved in the theft: another half-blood called Luke, acting under orders from the ancient titan Kronos, father of the gods, stole both the lightning bolt and Hades’ helm of darkness, and they were recovered by Ares who did not return them because he wanted war between the gods.
+Along the way they are hindered by Ares, the god of war, and it eventually becomes apparent that he was not involved in the theft: another half-blood called Luke, acting under orders from the ancient titan Kronos, father of the gods, stole both the lightning bolt and Hades’ helm of darkness, and they were recovered by Ares who did not return them because he wanted war between the gods.
 Percy and his friends manage to sort this out, and return both helm and bolt to their proper owners, averting the war.

 I’m not claiming this is great literature, but it does have a unique and distinctive character, and a charm that is very much all its own (even if the Percy/Grover/Annabeth triumverate bears an uncomfortably close resemblance to Harry/Ron/Hermione).
 Charm, in fact, is the key word here: Percy makes a lot of mistakes, and repeatedly owes his life to his more experienced friends; as the story progresses, he becomes more able to contribute, but even at the end he is far from being the BMOC.
 Aside from the son-of-the-sea-god powers, Percy is in fact everyman, or at least everytwelveyearoldboy.
 He’s James (of Giant Peach fame) with superpowers.
 He’s Charlie (of Chocolate Factory fame) with monsters trying to kill him.